Best Tourist Attractions in Marrakesh

 1. Jardin Majorelle

 This is another popular place to visit in Morocco.
-This little botanical garden was created in the 1920s by Jacques Majorella (French artist), the French painter who spent close to forty years inputting his creativity and passion into this wondrous garden. and reflects his attraction for powerful color and contrast.
-Having over 300 types of fabulous plants, with charming little lanes, tranquil streams and magical trees, Jardin Majorelle is the perfect place for persons who want to get away from the bustling city and experience the Moorish and Art Deco influences in a tranquil location.
+The Jardin Majorelle was created by Jacques Majorelle, the French painter who spent close to forty years in putting his creativity and passion into this incredible garden.
+Having over 300 types of fabulous plants, with charming little lanes, tranquil streams, and magical trees, Jardin Majorelle is the perfect place for persons who want to get away from the bustling city and experience the Moorish and Art Deco influences in a tranquil location.

 Photo: Courtesy Of de.wikipedia.org/wiki/Jardin_Majorelle#/media/Datei:Jardin_Majorelle.jpg